 - A pop-up will now request to save this key linked to your Account.
 Tap OK.
 You will now get a six-digit verification code.

 Open the Twitter app and enter this code over there.
-Make sure to do it quick as the provided code expires within seconds.
+Make sure to do it quickly as the provided code expires within seconds.
 On the successful attempt, you’ll now get the success message.
 The next time you log in to Twitter, you’ll have to enter the Verification Code from the authenticator app, apart from the usual account password.

 With this, we conclude the guide on how to enable Two-Factor Authentication on the Twitter app for Android.
 Which method will you end up choosing?
 Do let us know the same in the comments section.